Live eBay market data, with sold and active estimates labeled separately

 Is this eBay sold price checker free?

 Yes.
 Completely free — no account, no credit card, no signup required.
 You can check up to 25 items per day.
-For more searches or to generate complete eBay listings from a photo (title, description, background removed, posted to eBay), sign up for a free FlipListr account at /request-access — 10 AI listing scans per month at no charge.
+For more searches or to create reviewed eBay listings from photos, sign up for a free FlipListr account at /request-access — 5 listing checks per month at no charge.

 What is sell velocity?